 - prematurely accepted

-You learn that getting comparable prices of similar homes sold (comps) within a one mile radius in the last 12 months is a good way to figure out a value range for a fix and flip property.
-Comps show that the unit should sell for at least 200k after repairs and you needed the price to be at least 190k to turn a healthy profit.
-You make an offer and purchase the property for 150K however your stomach sinks when the appraisal comes back at 180k.
+You learn that getting comparable prices of similar homes sold within a one mile radius in the last 12 months is a good way to figure out a value range for a fix and flip property.
+The comparisons show that the home should sell for at least $200k after repairs which will cost you $20K.
+You need the appraisal to come in at 190k to turn a healthy profit.
+You make an offer and purchase the property for 160K and it gets accepted.
+But your stomach sinks when the appraisal comes back at $180k.
 Your deal just became a nightmare.
-There’s not enough equity to get favorable loan terms and no wiggle room for issues during the construction.
+There’s no equity left after repairs so you can’t deliver on your exit strategy.
+You’re stuck.